CQuinn93/f2t/README.md

 In general, the below shows the structure of branches in this project with a brief description of their purpose.
 Some exceptions exists.
  * `master` represents code ready for production.
    * `uat` represents completed tasks/issues/feature ready for UAT.
+     * `dev` represents completed tasks/issues/feature ready for developer testing on a live server.
        * All other branches represent tasks, issues, or features.